campolloram/my-notes/kubernetes/notes.md

 But since the application does not recognize /buy or /watch as the root it is not going to land on your home page.
 For this you use rewrite so that the application only receives "/" instead of "/watch" or "/buy".
 That way the endpoints are only relevant to the load balancer.

 ## Network Policies

+- By defualt all Pods can communicate between each other within the kubernetes cluster
+- You can create netowrk policies to deny communication to a specifc application (e.g. Only allow Ingress traffic from API pod on port 3306)